 Reference The effects of global warming will be far-reaching and often devastating, scientists have warned.

 Here's a look at the differences between deductive reasoning and inductive reasoning, with examples of each type of scientific reasoning.

 The flu (short for influenza) is a respiratory virus that affects the throat, nose, bronchi and, sometimes, the lungs.

-Acid rain is any form of precipitation that contains acidic components, such as sulfuric or nitric acid.
-Acid rain affects nearly everything: plants, soil, trees, buildings and even statues.
+reference Acid rain is any form of precipitation that contains acidic components, such as sulfuric or nitric acid.
+It affects nearly everything: plants, soil, trees, buildings and even statues.

 Crocodiles are large reptiles that belong to the order Crocodilia, which includes alligators, caimans and gharials.

 Reference Fascinating facts about moles, including their diets, habits and habit and conservation status.

 Reference Tonsil stones are accumulations of bacteria and debris in the crypts of some people's tonsils.
 This problem is not dangerous and is usually easily treatable.

 Cheetahs are unique members of the big cat family, with bodies built for acceleration and short bursts of incredible speed.